valdiney/Ofir_Framework/README.md

 # Some Examples

-I'm trying write a powerful class to work with SQL query.
-Look!
+I'm trying write a powerful class to work with SQL query. <br>
-This is the some methods of the Persistence class
+This is the controller, and  using some methods of the Persistence class.

 ````php